arjunsurendran24/stack-pr/README.md

 SUCCESS!
 ```

-We can also go to github and check our PRs there:
+We can also go to Azure DevOps and check our PRs there:

 ![StackedPRExample2](https://modular-assets.s3.amazonaws.com/images/stackpr/example_1.png)